Winter time – cloudy – cool

 walk outside – I miss sunshine

-but felt drawn to walk.
+but feel drawn to walk.
 Cool damp

-quiet of the neighborhood touched
+quiet of neighborhood touches

-mystery.
 Modern life – big cities –

 full of noise – we have busy lives.